greg-raven/Impeachment-Chronicles/_posts/2018-06-29-potential-criminal.md

 ---
-title: ''We cannot allow' 'a potential criminal' to pick a Supreme Court justice!'
+title: "'We cannot allow' 'a potential criminal' to pick a Supreme Court justice!"
 layout: post
 author:
 - Curtis Houck